feature-image

 Imago

 History repeats itself for Iga Swiatek at the Australian Open.
-The Polish No.1 has been competing in Melbourne since 2019, and this year marks her seventh main draw appearance.
-So far, she’s reached the semifinals twice (in 2019 and 2025.)
-Now, the second seed is chasing her maiden crown and finds herself back in the quarterfinals.
+The Polish star has been competing in Melbourne since 2019, and this year marks her eighth main draw appearance.
+So far, she’s reached the semifinals twice (in 2022 and 2025).
+Now, the second seed is chasing her first title and finds herself back in the quarterfinals.
 Yet, even with her elite ranking and polished reputation, Swiatek had a moment that Roger Federer would surely relate to.

 Watch What’s Trending Now!

-On Monday, either before or after her match against home favorite Maddison Inglis, the Pole was spotted in the players’ lobby.
+On Monday, either before or after her match against home favorite Maddison Inglis, Swiatek was spotted in the players’ lobby.
 Dressed in practice gear, she waited patiently, eyes fixed on her phone, for 1 minute and 56 seconds.
-Then, a member of her team appeared and handed her what she needed to get past the gate.
-Her ID card!
+A member of her team then appeared and handed her what she needed to get past the gate: her accreditation!

 ADVERTISEMENT

 Back then, the Swiss maestro, who already had six Australian Open titles to his name, faced the same situation.
-Like Iga, Federer didn’t make a fuss.
-He simply stopped, waited calmly at the entrance, and stayed put until a few members of his team caught up.
-Only then did security let him through, allowing him to head inside.
+Like Swiatek, Federer didn’t make a fuss.
+He stopped, waited calmly at the entrance, and stayed put until a few members of his team caught up.
+Only then did security let him through, and he headed in.

 ADVERTISEMENT